FinTech

 • Private APIs are designed for internal use within an organization.
 They enable different departments or teams to share data and interact with internal software applications efficiently.
 Private APIs not only improve collaboration but also ensure data security as they are inaccessible to external entities.

 • Partner APIs are shared with specific external partners or VIP customers.
 These APIs create a controlled gateway for partners to interact with the organization’s data or services, providing a balanced mix of accessibility and security.
+Headless API systems are usually the best solutions for interacting with external parties as it provides backend functionality while working with different designated interfaces.
 Partner APIs are often used in business partnerships or collaborations where data exchange is crucial.

 • Public APIs, also known as open APIs, are made available to the public, allowing any third-party developers to use and build upon the organization's data or services.
 Public APIs can foster innovation, increase brand visibility, and attract broader developer engagement.